Azure/opendigitaltwins-dtdl/DTDL/Docs/en-US/DTDL.annotation.v1.md

 The adjunct type ValueAnnotation indicates that the Telemetry provides metadata, and the value of property `annotates` indicates that the metadata applies to the element named "currentTemp".
 Because this is a Telemetry, its values can be streamed synchronously with the values of the "currentTemp" Telemetry that it is annotating.

-The element named "currentTempNote" has type Property and co-type ValueAnnotation; this element provides a metadata string that describes the stream of temperature readings.
+The element named "currentTempLastCalibrated" has type Property and co-type ValueAnnotation; this element provides a metadata date value that indicates the date on which the temperature sensor was most recently calibrated.
 Because this is a Property, its value is not transmitted with every temperature reading, so this is appropriate for annotations that change infrequently.
+Moreover, because Telemetry messages and Property updates are not synchronized, it is generally not possible to precisely correlate a change in Property value with a particular point in the time series of Telemetry values.
+So, for the present example, "currentTemp" Telemetry values reported on the date indicated by the "currentTempLastCalibrated" Property might or might not reflect the most recent calibration.

 ```json
 {